bazelbuild/apple_support/README.md

 ### Incompatible toolchain resolution

-Bazel is currently working on migrating C++ toolchain configuration to a new discovery method that no longer uses the `--*crosstool_top` flags.
+Bazel 7.x enabled a new discovery method for CC toolchains.
+With this new method you no longer need to pass any `--*crosstool_top` flags.
-If you would like to test this upcoming feature, or need to use this in your build for other reasons, you can use this toolchain with `--incompatible_enable_cc_toolchain_resolution` as long as you provide a `platform_mappings` file.
-Please file any issues you find as you test this work in progress configuration.
+Instead you just need to depend on `apple_support` and bazel automatically picks the right toolchain based on what you're building.
+If you have any issues with this you can temporarily disable it with `--incompatible_enable_cc_toolchain_resolution=false`.
+If you do please file an issue here.

+NOTE: If you're using bzlmod and depend on both `apple_support` and `rules_cc` in your `MODULE.bazel`, `apple_support`'s `bazel_dep` must come _before_ `rules_cc` in order to take precedence over the default CC toolchains.

 ## Toolchain configuration